microsoft/botframework-solutions/docs/_docs/reference/skills/experimental.md

 The Music skill integrates with [Spotify](https://developer.spotify.com/documentation/web-api/libraries/) to look up playlists and artists and open via the Spotify app.
 Provide credentials after you [create a Spotify client](https://developer.spotify.com/dashboard/) in the appsettings to configure the skill.

-## IT Service Managerment Skill
+## IT Service Management Skill

-The [IT Service Managerment skill](https://github.com/microsoft/AI/tree/next/skills/src/csharp/experimental/itsmskill) provides a basic skill that provides ticket and knowledge base related capabilities and supports SerivceNow.
+The [IT Service Management skill](https://github.com/microsoft/AI/tree/next/skills/src/csharp/experimental/itsmskill) provides a basic skill that provides ticket and knowledge base related capabilities and supports SerivceNow.

 To test this skill, one should setup the following:

-* Create a ServiceNow instance in [Developers](https://developer.servicenow.com/app.do#!/instance) and update the serviceNowUrl of appsettings.json
+* Create a ServiceNow instance in [Developers](https://developer.servicenow.com/app.do#!/instance) and update the serviceNowUrl of appsettings.json: `"serviceNowUrl": "https://YOUR_INSTANCE_NAME.service-now.com"`
-* Set up a scripted REST API for current user's sys_id following [this question](https://community.servicenow.com/community?id=community_question&sys_id=52efcb88db1ddb084816f3231f9619c7) and update the serviceNowGetUserId of appsetting.json
-	- Please raise an issue if simpler way is found
+* Create a [scripted REST API](https://docs.servicenow.com/bundle/geneva-servicenow-platform/page/integrate/custom_web_services/task/t_CreateAScriptedRESTService.html) to get current user's sys_id and please raise an issue if simpler way is found
+    - In System Web Services/Scripted REST APIs, click New to create an API
+    - In API's Resources, click New to add a resource
+    - In the resource, select GET for HTTP method and input `(function process(/*RESTAPIRequest*/ request, /*RESTAPIResponse*/ response) { return gs.getUserID(); })(request, response);` in Script
+    - Update the serviceNowGetUserId of appsetting.json: `"serviceNowGetUserId": "YOUR_API_NAMESPACE/YOUR_API_ID"`
 * Set up endpoint by [this document](https://docs.servicenow.com/bundle/london-platform-administration/page/administer/security/task/t_CreateEndpointforExternalClients.html#t_CreateEndpointforExternalClients) for Client id and Client secret to be used in the following OAuth Connection
     - Redirect URL is https://token.botframework.com/.auth/web/redirect
 * Add an OAuth Connection in the Settings of Web App Bot named 'ServiceNow' with Service Provider 'Generic Oauth 2'
     - Authorization URL as https://instance.service-now.com/oauth_auth.do
     - Token URL, Refresh URL as https://instance.service-now.com/oauth_token.do
+    - No Scopes are needed
+    - Click Test Connection to verify

+To test this skill in VA, one should setup the following:

+* Add https://botbuilder.myget.org/F/aitemplates/api/v3/index.json as NuGet package source
+* Update VA's Microsoft.Bot.Builder.Solutions and Microsoft.Bot.Builder.Skills to 4.6.0-daily27 as this skill
-* If one wants to use it in VA, add VA's appId to AppsWhitelist in the Startup.cs
+* Add VA's appId to AppsWhitelist of SimpleWhitelistAuthenticationProvider under Utilities
+* Add OAuth Connection as skill
+* The remaining steps are same as normal skills

 ## Experimental Skill Deployment